andyaiken/moreau/tasks.md

-Monster Creation Help
-* show suggested values when creating a monster
-  * show range from suggested monsters
-  * average damage: +(25-50)% encounter; -25% multiple targets
-* show powers from similar monsters
-  * allow them to be copied in to the current monster

 Encounter Creation Help
 * BUG: you can't edit wave name
 * show appropriate monsters for the party
   * within two or three levels of the characters’ level
+* show encounter difficulty as five-step gauge
-* show encounter level / difficulty (based on given party size / level)
+* show encounter level as chart
 * highlight monsters that are too easy / too hard
   * threats in an easy encounter can be as many as four levels below the party’s level
   * threats in a hard encounter can be as many as three to five levels above the party’s level